-- (1) A relevant person must keep the records required by this Code for at least 5 years- - (a) in the case of records required by paragraph 32(b), from the date of the completion of the transaction; and - (b) in other cases, from the date when - (i) all activities relating to an occasional transaction or a series of linked transactions were completed; or - - (A) the business relationship was formally ended; or - (B) if the business relationship was not formally ended, when all activities relating to the transaction were completed. - (2) Without limiting sub-paragraph (1), if - (a) a report has been made to a constable under paragraphs 26(1)(f) and 28; - (b) the relevant person knows or believes that a matter is under investigation by a competent authority; or
+- (1) A relevant person must keep the records required by this Code for at least 5 years- - (a) in the case of records required by paragraph 32(b), from the date of the completion of the transaction; and - (b) in other cases, from the date when - (i) all activities relating to an occasional transaction or a series of linked transactions were completed; or - (ii) in respect of other activities ---- - (A) the business relationship was formally ended; or - (B) if the business relationship was not formally ended, when all activities relating to the transaction were completed. - (2) Without limiting sub-paragraph (1), if - (a) a report has been made to a constable the Financial Intelligence Unit under paragraphs 26(1)(f) and 28;

-- (c) the relevant person becomes aware that a request for information or an enquiry is underway by a competent authority, - the relevant person must retain all relevant records for as long as required by the constable or competent authority as the case may be.
+- (b) the relevant person knows or believes that a matter is under investigation by a competent authority; or - (c) the relevant person becomes aware that a request for information or an enquiry is underway by a competent authority, the relevant person must retain all relevant records for as long as required by the constable or competent authority as the case may be.